 Microeconomics is the branch of economics that deals with the study of how individual households and firms make decisions and how they interact in markets.
 Microeconomics studies principles, problems, and policies concerning the optimum allocation of resources with maximum satisfaction.
 Microeconomics plays a very important role in the study of economic theory.

 Besides its importance it has certain limitations which are as follows:

 Limitations of Microeconomics

-Microeconomic analysis is based on many unrealistic assumptions like existence of full employment and perfect competition in the economy which is not found in real life.
+The microeconomic analysis is based on many unrealistic assumptions like the existence of full employment and perfect competition in the economy which is not found in real life.

 Microeconomics has limited scope as it cannot study many important economic policies and problems like fiscal policy, monetary policy, inflation, unemployment, etc. which are very important in the economy.